Amortizing Perpetual Options: Risk-Neutral Valuation

+While Corollaries~\ref{cor:call} and~\ref{cor:put} provide explicit expressions for the AmPO value process, we now verify that these are the unique value processes of the self-referential CI variant. \begin{corollary} Consider either the call or put AmPO with strike $K > 0$ and amortization rate $q > 0$.
+The AmPO value process is the unique fixed point of $\mathcal{C}$ in $\mathbb{V}$. \end{corollary} \begin{proof} Consider the call and put AmPOs, i.e., $\Phi(S) = (S-K)^+$ or $\Phi(S) = (K-S)^+$ respectively.
+The AmPO value process satisfies $V \in \mathbb{V}$ under Assumption~\ref{ass:gbm} due to the bounds for puts ($0 \leq V_t \leq K$) and calls ($0 \leq V_t \leq S_t$, together with the discounted martingale construction of $(S_t)_{t \geq 0}$).
+To conclude this proof, let $\tau^*$ denote the exercise-boundary hitting time associated with the appropriate option and set $\tau^T := \tau^* \wedge T$.
+Due to the Markovian property of the geometric Brownian motion, herein we only provide the fixed point relation at time $t = 0$ while all other times follow comparably.
+Note that $V_0 = \E^\Q[e^{-(r+q)\tau^T} V_{\tau^T}]$ for any $T > 0$.
+Using the notation from the proof of Proposition~\ref{prop:ampo-CI}, by way of Tonelli's theorem and the tower property:

+Note that the residual term on $\{\tau^T = T\}$ limits to 0 a.s.\ for both call and put AmPOs.
+Moreover, this residual term is dominated in both cases by integrable random variables (by $\bar{S}_C$ and $K$ for calls and puts respectively).
+As such, by the dominated convergence theorem, the expectation of this residual term converges to zero.
+Therefore, letting $T \to \infty$, we find $\mathcal{C}(V)_0 \geq V_0$ which completes the proof when combined with steps 1 and 2 of the proof of Proposition~\ref{prop:ampo-CI}. \end{proof}
-As call and put AmPOs can be valued via an equivalence relation with perpetual American options as provided in Section~\ref{sec:bs-price}, we can follow standard results to determine the dependence of these structures on the underlying system parameters.
-The main results from this section are summarized in Table~\ref{tab:greeks}.
-Throughout this section we omit the proofs as they follow directly from the aforementioned relation to vanilla perpetual American options.

-\begin{remark} Herein we consider the Greeks of the valuation for a \emph{constant} notional exposure, i.e., dependence of the explicit premia $C_0$ and $P_0$ for calls and puts, respectively.
+As call and put AmPOs can be valued via an equivalence relation with perpetual American options as provided in Lemma~\ref{lemma:ampo} and the above explicit representations, we can follow standard results to determine the dependence of these structures on the underlying system parameters.
+Such results are summarized in Table~\ref{tab:greeks}. \begin{remark} Via the relation to perpetual American options, we consider the Greeks of the valuation for a \emph{constant} notional exposure, i.e., dependence of the explicit premia $C_0$ and $P_0$ for calls and puts, respectively.
 However, we note that the realized exposure is amortizing for an investor that is either long or short AmPOs.
 Therefore, in practice, the realized Greeks should be discounted by the amortization factor appropriately.
-(Further discussions will be provided for Theta in Remark~\ref{rem:theta} below.) \end{remark}

-\begin{corollary}[Delta] Consider call and put AmPOs with strike $K > 0$ and amortization rate $q > 0$.
-The Delta for call and put options are provided, respectively, by: